fborgnia/zshrc/README.md

 zsh config vainillin

-You can clone this repo in ~/.zsh dir, and they create a .zshrc file that source the zshrc file from this repo, like this:
+You can clone this repo in ~/.zsh dir, and then create a .zshrc file that sources the zshrc file from this repo, like this:

 source $HOME/.zsh/zshrc